neams-th-coe/cardinal/doc/content/source/tallies/MeshTally.md

 !include scores_triggers.md

 !alert note
 At present time, libMesh unstructured mesh tallies only support `collision` and `analog` estimators.
-Attempting to set `tally_estimator` to `tracklength` will result in a warning; the `MeshTally` will then manually reset the estimator to `collision` to prevent OpenMC from throwing an error.
+Attempting to set `estimator` to `tracklength` will result in a warning; the `MeshTally` will then manually reset the estimator to `collision` to prevent OpenMC from throwing an error.